rykachevskiy/azul-results/README.md

  b)plotter.py  -  to plot latency distributions, see README_plotter for further details <br \>
  c)SummarizeHistogramLogRange.jar  -  to prepare data from .hdrh, see README_SummarizeHistogramLogRange for further details <br \>

-2)Example of usage in ./usage_example .
+2. Example of usage in ./usage_example .
 Note that folder structure is nessesary for running.
 Detailed explanation of how to run an example is in in the ./usage_example/README.md <br \>

-3)All useful data in ./all_data <br \>
+3. All useful data in ./all_data <br \>

-4)Summary and results of some experiments in ipython-notebook format called Results.ipynb .
+4. Summary and results of some experiments in ipython-notebook format called Results.ipynb .
 It can be viewed via github, or ipython, which is provided in Anaconda python package.

-5)Some drafts and experiments in ./ipython_nbooks
+5. Some drafts and experiments in ./ipython_nbooks

 ===============================================================================